Applicants must complete and submit a food stamps application for the Supplemental Nutrition Assistance Program (SNAP).

-For details on the various application methods and the application process, download our comprehensive guide.
+For details on the various application methods and the application process, download our guide.
 You can also review the sections below for a quick overview of the process.

 The process of applying for food stamps online can vary greatly from one state to the next.
 Most applications require applicants to create an account within the state’s online portal before accessing the application form.
-The online food stamps application will then go directly to the applicant’s local state agency for a review.
+The online food stamps application will then typically go directly to the applicant’s local state agency for a review.

 SNAP caseworkers use this information to determine if an applicant meets the eligibility requirements for the program.

 How to Apply for Food Stamps by Mail